foodbodidev/foodbodi-server/README.md

 - To update profile, use POST /api/profile (require token)
 #### Add restaurant / food_truck
  Make sure you have a token
-- To create new one : POST /api/restaurant
+- To create new one + add foods: POST /api/restaurant
-- To update existing one : PUT /api/restaurant/{restaurant_id}
+- To update existing one + add foods : PUT /api/restaurant/{restaurant_id}
 - To delete : DELETE /api/restaurant/{restaurant_id}
 - To get data : GET /api/restaurant/{restaurant_id}
+- To get the menu of a restaurant : GET /api/restaurant/{restaurant_id}/foods

+#### Create, Update, Delete foods
+- To create : POST /api/food
+- To update : PUT /api/food/{id}
+- To get : GET /api/food/{id}
+- To delete : DELETE /api/food/{id}

 #### Get nearby & track locations
 Not implement yet
 #### Chat